-Based on thorough numerical simulations, we have shown in the previous section that hardness-dependent schedules lead to high probabilities to reach the MIS solution.
-Now, we extend these results to the hardware and to graphs that are not part of the dataset used in the optimization.
+On the basis of thorough numerical simulations, we showed in the previous section that hardness-dependent schedules lead to high probabilities of reaching the MIS solution.
+We first extend these results to the hardware and to graphs that are not part of the dataset used in the optimization.
 First, we consider a small set of ``toy graphs'' that we can still simulate classically to ensure that the various protocols are correctly run in Aquila.
-Then, we apply the models to large graphs made up of 137 vertices to verify that the hardness parameter and not the size of the graph is indeed the most relevant property when solving the MIS problem.
+Then we apply the models to large graphs made up of 137 vertices to verify that the hardness parameter and not the size of the graph is indeed the most relevant property when solving the MIS problem.

-\paragraph*{Measurement shots} For all examples, we use 720 shots (repetitions of the adiabatic evolution) to get enough data for a statistical comparison of the methods.
+For all examples, we use 720 shots (repetitions of the adiabatic evolution) to get enough data for a statistical comparison of the methods.
 We choose this specific value because it is a multiple of 9, 12, and 16, which are the maximum number of copies of the small graphs ($3\times3$ and $3\times4$ lattices with $a = 5$ and $a = 5.5$) that fit and can be run simultaneously in the hardware.
 We consider only the shots in which the lattice is correctly filled by atoms.
-The typical probability of failing to occupy a site in Aquila is $\epsilon_\text{fill} = 0.007$ \cite[Sec.~1.5]{Wurtz2023}, and in practice we get $684\pm 7$ and $380\pm 14$ valid shots for the small and the large graphs, respectively.
+The typical probability of failing to occupy a site in Aquila is $0.007$ (see Sec.
+1.5 in Ref.~\cite{Wurtz2023}), and in practice we get $684\pm 7$ and $380\pm 14$ valid shots for the small and the large graphs, respectively.